Investing in Robotics Companies and Stocks

 Robotic Surgery Stocks and Companies

 From privately held robot surgery companies like CMR Surgical to publicly-traded ones like Restoration Robotics and their hair transplant robots, we’ve looked at every name out there – even the ones that are just starting to dabble – and put together a list of 6 Robotic Surgery Stocks for Retail Investors, all of which are pure-plays, but not all worthy investments.
+The same holds true for Vicarious Surgical Stock – Surgical Robots With VR.

 Robots for Consumers